 - Daily Rates are considerably lower- For it to be an excellent deal you’re looking at about $60 or less per day, per person.

-- Oftentimes there are fabulous deals to be found, but will offer fewer booking options- such as your choice of deck (floor), choice of stateroom (interior, porthole, balcony, suite).
+Oftentimes there are fabulous deals to be found but will offer fewer booking options- such as your choice of the deck (floor), choice of stateroom (interior, porthole, balcony, suite).
 Alternatively waiting until last minute simply means accepting what they have available, which is perfect if you’re simply looking for a spot on the ship to check out the destinations on the itinerary.

-- Book in Groups– Do you have a Church group, book club, reunion, wedding, etc?
-Generally if you can get a group together of 16 or more people, you can receive excellent discounted rates in addition to the deals that can be found online by searching the individual sites of each cruise line.
+Reserve in Groups- Do you have a Church group, book club, reunion, wedding, etc?
+Generally, if you can get a group together of 16 or more people, you can receive excellent discounted rates.
+Additionally, deals that can be found online by searching the individual sites of each cruise line.

 Do I have to have a passport?